Have you ever stopped and thought about how many different types of marketing there are? It’s astonishing.

 Augmented marketing is the idea of adding value to a proposition via an additional, innovative offer.

 The word ‘augmented’ means “having been made greater in size or value”.
 So by laying on extra benefits, augmented marketing increases the chances of a sale.

 You’ll find stacks of examples in the pizza industry, where you find lots of 'buy one, get one free' offers.

 What about augmented marketing resources?

-What is behavioral marketing?
+What is behavioural marketing?

 Behavioral marketing is marketing to consumers that’s automated, but nonetheless based on their behavior.
-It is an online marketing [number 101] strategy.
+It is an online marketing [see number 104] strategy.

 Typically, behaviors that trigger a certain marketing message would be when someone: